ove/ove-assetmanager/packages/ove-asset-manager/README.md

 ## Using the Asset Manager

-Assets should be uploaded to the asset manager either through the web interface or submitting a HTTP `POST` request to the `/OVEAssetModelController/Create/` API.
+Assets should be uploaded to the asset manager either through the web interface or submitting a HTTP `POST` request to the `/OVEAssetModelController/Create/` API route.
-Asset URLs on the object store may be found via the `/OVEAssetModelController/GetAssetURL?project=X&file=Y` API or by ID on  `/OVEAssetModelController/GetAssetURLbyId?id=X`
+Asset URLs on the object store may be found via the `/OVEAssetModelController/GetAssetURL?project=X&file=Y` API route or by `ID` on  `/OVEAssetModelController/GetAssetURLbyId?id=X`

 ## Versioning

 The Asset Manager supports file versioning.
 The service will, unless otherwise specified, always provide the most recently uploaded/edited asset version when searching by Project and Asset Name.
-Previous versions may be found via the `/OVEAssetModelController/ListAssets/Project/` and `/OVEAssetModelController/ListAssets/Project/Name/` API's.
+Previous versions may be found via the `/OVEAssetModelController/ListAssets/Project/` and `/OVEAssetModelController/ListAssets/Project/Name/` API routes.

 ## Processing state

-Asset Processing Services will update the ProcessingState of each asset using the ``/OVEAssetModelController/SetProcessingState/{id}/{state}/`` API.
+Asset Processing Services will update the ProcessingState of each asset using the ``/OVEAssetModelController/SetProcessingState/{id}/{state}/`` API route.
 Assets in the unprocessed state (`0`) will be returned to processing microservices upon request.
-To reset the processing state of an asset and retry the processing you should use the ``/OVEAssetModelController/ResetProcessing/{id}`` of the Asset Manager API.
-A custom set of procesing states may be registered for every Asset Type.
+To reset the processing state of an asset and retry the processing you should use the ``/OVEAssetModelController/ResetProcessing/{id}`` route of the Asset Manager API.
+A custom set of processing states may be registered for every Asset Type.

 ## Interaction of Processing Services and Asset Manager